JimZwartveld/grillex/implementation_plan/implementation_plan_phase05.md

 **Requirements:** R-LOAD-001
 **Dependencies:** Task 5.1
 **Difficulty:** Medium
+**Note:** Phase 7 (Task 7.2) internal actions computation depends on this task being complete

 **Description:**
 Compute equivalent nodal forces for distributed beam loads.

+**Important:** This task is **critical for Phase 7** internal actions computation.
+Phase 7 uses the differential equation approach which requires knowledge of distributed loads along elements to compute accurate internal actions (moment, shear, normal force).
+Without this infrastructure, Phase 7 will be limited to computing end forces only and using simple linear interpolation for internal actions.

 **Steps:**
 1. Add to BeamElement: